joemoose/psiops/docs/appendix.md

 ### Locked-In

 Whenever you're locked in, roll **1D6** and apply the result.
-If you lock in multiple times, each effect is cumulative.
+If you lock in multiple times, the effects are cumulative.

 | D6 | Effect |
 | :-: | :- |